rinojs/rinojs/README.md

 dev()
 arguments: args
 args: {
+    pages:[
+        {
             data: `json data for injecting to the html, css and javascript`,
             pageFilename: `File name for the page, strting .tot file.`,
-    projectDirname: `Where your project files are. src directory path.
-This is for checking changes.`
             distDirname: `This is the directory where the output files will be stored.`,
             filenames: {
                 html: `filename for html, default is /index.html`,
                 css: `filename for css, default is /style.css`,
-        js: `filename for js, default is /main.js`
+                js: `filename for js, default is /main.js` }
-    }
-}
+        }, ... pages continue
+    ],
+    root: `This is the directory of root where the output files will be stored.`,
+    projectDirname: `Where your project files are. src directory path.
+This is for checking changes.` }
 ```